Who We Are

 Q: Doesn’t decriminalising sex work lead to more human trafficking?

 A: Not at all.
-Where sex work is decriminalised, in New South Wales and in New Zealand, evidence shows no increase in human trafficking in the sex industry.
+Where sex work is mostly decriminalised, in New South Wales and in New Zealand, evidence shows no increase in human trafficking in the sex industry.

 Q: Do we support the Nordic Model (Swedish Model) of criminalising sex work clients?